Set a Default Posting Period in a Custom Field

 Create the entry point functions

-This script is triggered on the pageInit entry point when an invoice is created and on the fieldChanged entry point when the Preferred Posting Period field is changed.
-Both entry point functions use a try-catch block to log any errors that might occur during script execution.
-Most of the script code will be placed in the try blocks.
+This script is triggered on the pageInit entry point when you create an invoice, and on the fieldChanged entry point when you change the Preferred Posting Period field.
+Both entry point functions use a try-catch block to log any errors that occur during script execution.
+Most of the script code goes in the try blocks.

 Add the following function definitions and initial try-catch block statements at the top of the define function: